nogizakar/homePage-mall/README.md

 # supermall
-About the primary project of trying to understand Vue, the homepage and shopping interface of a simple shopping page
+About the primary project of trying to understand Vue, the homepage of a simple shopping page

 ## Project setup
 ```